MyllenaAPrado/360RAT/README.md

 # Dataset

+- We have included a dataset of ROI annotations gathered from a subjective experiment.
+In this experiment, 9 participants rated 11 videos.
+The table below shows details about these videos, including the references of the original datasets or sources of these videos.
-- We have included a dataset of annotations performed in a experiments.
-The annotations are included in the cvs files located in the filesCSV folder (https://github.com/MyllenaAPrado/360RAT/tree/main/filesCSV).
-They include the ROI sizes and positions for all the frames of all the videos and their semantic classification.
+- All ROI annotations are stored in the cvs files located in the filesCSV folder (https://github.com/MyllenaAPrado/360RAT/tree/main/filesCSV).
+They include the ROI sizes and positions for all the frames of the 11 videos (see table below) and their semantic classification.
 - We have also placed 2 of the original videos in the samples folder (https://github.com/MyllenaAPrado/360RAT/tree/main/samples).
-Below is a table with the links to the original videos found in this paper.

 | Group | Video Name | Dataset | Resolution | Frame Rate | Interval (60s) |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |